yondagonda/ecommerce-store/README.md

 </p>

 <p align="center">
-  Home page
+  Store Home page
 </p>

 ## Description
-A React-based e-commerce game store.
+A React-based E-commerce game store.
 Features include customized pages for individual games, a search bar, shopping cart functionality, and filters for different genres or for checking wishlist items.
 You can read about [features](#features), [performance tests](#performance) and the [technologies](#technologies) used in the making of this site below.

 ## 🔴 Demo